roboscienceorg/book/source/Simulation/GroundRobotWorld.rst

 ----------------------

-One of the main differences many see between a vehicle and a robotic vehicle is whether or not a person is “onboard".
+One of the main differences many see between a vehicle and a robotic vehicle is whether or not a person is *onboard*.
 If you are driving a car, then we would not call this a robot.
 But if your car was remotely operated, then some would call it a robotic car.  [#f2]_ Can we make the robot simulation remotely operated?
 In this case we mean, *can this be